Baked Coconut Shrimp Recipe – American Special

 Shrimp Size: Use large shrimp for the best results.
 If you’re using smaller shrimp, adjust the baking time as needed.

-Coconut: Sweetened coconut adds a bit of extra flavor, but unsweetened coconut works well if you prefer less sweetness.
+Coconut: Sweetened coconut adds a bit of extra flavor, but you can use unsweetened coconut for a less sweet taste.